Dareke Young: Professional career

+Seattle Seahawks

 Young was selected by the Seattle Seahawks in the seventh round, 233rd overall, of the 2022 NFL draft.
 He played in 13 games as a rookie primarily on special teams, but had two catches for 24 yards on the season.

 On September 4, 2023, Young was placed on injured reserve.
 He was activated on November 11.
 In the 2023 season, he appeared in six games in mainly a special teams role.
 In the 2024 season, he continued to contribute mainly on special teams.

 Young began the 2025 season as one of Seattle's auxiliary wide receivers.
 He was placed on injured reserve due to a quad injury on November 8, 2025.
+Young was activated on December 18, ahead of the team's Week 16 matchup against the Los Angeles Rams.
+Young recovered a crucial muffed punt by Xavier Smith in the NFC Championship Game against the Rams, eventually resulting in a 31–27 victory.
+Young eventually won Super Bowl LX with the Seahawks when they defeated the New England Patriots 29–13.
+He recorded a tackle in the game.

+Las Vegas Raiders

+On March 13, 2026, Young signed with the Las Vegas Raiders.